f-marquez/Module_9/README.md

 - The temperatures are added to a list.
 - The list of temperatures is converted to a Pandas DataFrame.
 - Summary statistics are generated for the DataFrame.

+## Summary
+### Deliverable 3: A written report
+Overall we saw similar weather in both June and December, although December displays a wider range of weather scenarios.
+Additional queries we could have run:
+  - ***Precipitation*** -to determine wich month is historically more rain prone <br>
+  - ***Weather Station***- to compare conditions at different weather stations.